 Macclesfield Roofing know that quality materials are critical to a roof

-We use top suppliers of concrete and clay roof tiles such as marley and redland.
+We use top suppliers of concrete and clay roof tiles such as Marley and Redland.
 We can also handle any work your tiled roof may require- no matter the size of the job we can help you from the replacement of missing tiles or any bigger projects.

 - Clay tile roofing is the one of the oldest and the most popular materials in the world.
 A well maintained clay roof can last over a hundred years.

 - It is a highly durable tile and flexible as it comes in a variety of shapes, sizes and colours.
-The material is also resistant to mold and rot, as well as withstanding gale force winds.
+The material is also resistant to mould and rot, as well as withstanding gale force winds.

 - Its reflective properties can help make heating and cooling systems more efficient, and doesn’t contract or expand in hot and cold temperatures.